 How does it influence knee pain?

-This is where things get a little messier.
+This is where it gets a little messier.

 The most common cause of knee pain is an imbalance between all these muscles acting on the IT band.
 Specifically: the TFL is overactive and tight, but the tibialis anterior is underactive and long (remember these two muscles are connected on the anterior portion of the IT band).
 And then the peroneus longus is overactive and tight, but the GM is underactive and long (these two are connected on the posterior side of the IT band).

-By looking at the specific actions of these muscles we can begin to figure out how pain arises.
+By looking at these muscles specific actions we can begin to figure out how pain arises.
 At the hip, the TFL abducts, flexes, and internally rotates the femur.
 It also laterally rotates the tibia.

 Meanwhile, the GM has almost the complete the opposite effect: Hip extension, lateral rotation of the femur and some possible internal rotation of the tibia.

 That is, the TFL and GM have almost completely opposing actions at the hip and knee.
 This is why most often when one is strong/tight, the other is weak/long.

 At the knee: Peroneus longus pronates and plantarflexes the foot and has some effect on lateral rotation of the tibia.

 The tibialis anterior helps to supinate and dorisflex the foot and internally rotate the tibia.